honolulufishing/Benders-decomposition-using-Matlab/README.md

      sum(delta_T,1) + sum(delta_T_MP,1)
      % ------------------- END --------------------%

-The running time for MGBD is 0.0120 s, while the time cost of using GBD is 0.0360 s.
+The running time for MGBD is 0.0120 s, while the time cost using GBD is 0.0360 s.
 The MGBD method runs more quickly than GBD method for this model only with two block matrices.

 If you have any questions, please feel free to contact me.
 Thank you.